-Use the Second screen feature to extend your PC to your Galaxy tablet
+Extend your PC screen to your Galaxy tablet

 Do you ever wish you could extend your PC's screen to another device besides a TV or monitor?
-With the One UI 3.1 update, your tablet has that capability!
-As long as your laptop or computer has Windows 10, you can mirror its screen to a Galaxy tablet.
+Well, you can!
+Samsung tablets with One UI 3.1 or later have that capability!
+As long as your PC has Windows 10 or later, you can mirror its screen to a Galaxy tablet.
 You can even control your computer from the tablet's screen.

-Note: This feature is only on Galaxy tablets running One UI 3.1 and later, and PCs running the latest version of Windows 10.
+Note: This feature is only on the Galaxy Tab S7, S8, and S9 running One UI 3.1 and later, and select PCs with Wireless Display running the latest version of Windows 10 (v.2004 and higher).

 Set up and use Second screen

 Note: For the best results, make sure the two devices are close to each other and are connected to the same Wi-Fi network.

 Maybe you need to show your coworker how to do something online.
 Instead of crowding around your computer, you can mirror your computer's screen to a Galaxy tablet and let your coworker watch from the tablet.
 They can also control your computer from the tablet if they want to demonstrate what they learned.

 On your tablet, swipe down from the top of the screen to open the Quick settings panel.